sqym/ALPHA-MODEL-SoftwareX/docs/README.txt

 The test data is excel_example.xlsx.
 You can use this file as input data.
 ----------------------------------------------------------------------------------------------------------------------------
 Warning:
 1. The reference exponent range of the Tokyo model is 0 to 20.
-If the inputted exponent value is beyond the reference range, the "Factor Change" function in the "Model Fitting and Comparison" module may lead to serious deviations.
-We will fix this issue in the subsequent versions of the software.
+If the inputted exponent value is beyond the reference range, the "Factor Change" function in the "Model Fitting and Comparison" module may lead to serious deviations and trigger the warning window.